 Keep in mind that the best core values are universal, easy to remember, and open to adaptation!

 Is DEI a core value for your organization?
-Keep important dates on your company calendar in 2023 with our free DEI calendar!
+Keep important dates on your company calendar with our free DEI calendar!

 Ask for feedback often

 Lean into feedback from your team members!

 Being an effective manager is all about establishing mutual trust.
 Do this by checking in with team members one-on-one, taking regular pulse surveys, and encouraging employees to share their honest feedback whenever possible.

 Feedback is the only way to know where your team truly stands and take action.
 Has there been a team-wide dip in productivity?
 Is burn out affecting your team members?
 With honest feedback, you can offer solutions that actually help while coaching your team back on track.

 Be clear that you’re open to honest feedback.
 In doing so, you’re creating a healthy environment and showing your team that they matter.